What is Praying in Tongues?

 Praying in tongues edifies and strengthens our holy faith, our reliance on the Holy Spirit!

-Be Open to the Spirit!
+Be Open to the Holy Spirit!

-Praying in tongues helps us realize who we really are in the Kingdom of God and helps us come to maturity in Christ who was continually led by the Spirit.
+Speaking or praying in tongues helps us realize who we really are in the Kingdom of God and helps us come to maturity in Christ who was continually led by the Spirit.
 As we seek to contribute in God’s Kingdom, we increasingly pray in tongues in our reliance on the Holy Spirit — the principle agent of our salvation and building up the Church.

 Satan trembles when we rely on the Holy Spirit and on His prayer and power.
 Satan aims to hinder our openness to the Spirit by making us bewildered about praying in tongues.
 Don’t be deceived!
 Learn more about the “release of the Spirit”.
 In our openness to the Holy Spirit, we should be open to all He has ordained for us!
 Seek to receive the Charism of Tongues and all the other charisms that the Spirit wants for us.